surniaulula/wpsso-faq/readme.txt

 = 2.3.0 =

 (2020/03/14) Added a filter hook to expand the 'faq' and 'question' shortcodes when the "Use WordPress Content Filters" option is disabled.

-= 2.2.1 =

-(2020/03/04) Removed application of the 'wp_title' filter on FAQ and Question titles.